-Even if you’ve noted that the problem area is reading and writing, but they seem to be doing well with math.
+Even if you’ve noted that the problem area is reading and writing, they seem to be doing well with math.
 You should still be helping them with their math skills.
-Because even if they appear to be doing well with one subject area, there might be (and likely are) key concepts that they have missed.
+Because even if they appear to be doing well with one subject area, there might be (and likely are) key concepts they have missed.
 This will then appear as a problem later on down the road.

 3. Keep frustrations low.

 If you are addressing an area of struggle, please remember to be patient.
 Your child may become frustrated with themselves and overwhelmed.
 You must keep the child calm during these learning times, so they can better process what they need to learn.